bilby-dev/bilby/docs/rng.rst

 - :code:`None` (the default): the function will use the :code:`bilby` global :code:`numpy` random number generator (set using :code:`bilby.core.random.seed`).
 - :code:`numpy.random.Generator`: the function will use the provided generator.
-- :code:`orng.ArrayRNG`: the function will use the provided :code:`orng` random number generator.
+- :code:`orng.RandomGenerator`: the function will use the provided :code:`orng` random number generator.
 - :code:`int`: the function will create a new :code:`numpy` random number generator seeded with the provided integer and use it for random number generation.
-- :code:`jax.random.PRNGKey`: the function will create a new :code:`orng` random number generator with the "jax" backend seeded with the provided key and use it for random number generation.
+- :code:`jax.random.key`: the function will create a new :code:`orng` random number generator with the "jax" backend seeded with the provided key and use it for random number generation.

 For example,